Skip to main content

 SIP peer-to-peer Mode

 It is the most simple SIP mode, which doesn’t require a server for the nature of its working principle.
-A peer-to-peer communication is a connection established between 2 endpoints only.
+A peer-to-peer communication is a connection established between 2 endpoints only (the latency in this mode is approximately 147 ms, using an Annuncicom 100 as encoder).
 When in peer-to-peer mode the IPAC device can be called (it is working as a SIP receiver) by any other SIP capable device, the entire connection establishment, setup and dismounting is performed using SIP standards.
 Below a representation of a source configured in SIP peer-to-peer mode:

 1